| Erin Ptah ( @ 2008-05-26 04:52 pm UTC |

 —

 The office was relatively normal, at least as far as Jon could tell.
-Sure, there were a lot more primary colors, but the law books and the paperweights and the degree in its frame on the wall were official enough.
+Sure, there were a lot of primary colors, but the law books and the paperweights and the degree in its frame on the wall were official enough.
 You had to be willing to let go of some assumptions in this town.

 Case in point: the giant purple eagle, gold collar around its neck, perched at a typewriter on the desk.